${{price.toNumber().round(2)}}

 Who should use our Ask an AME service?

-- • Aspiring and student pilots seeking insights into their eligibility for an FAA medical certificate before committing to flight training.
+- • Aspiring and student pilots seeking general eligibility insights for an FAA medical certificate before committing to flight training.

-- • Individuals curious about how certain factors might affect their ability to meet FAA regulations.
+- • Individuals curious about how certain factors might affect ones ability to meet FAA regulations.

 - • Self-grounding requirements.